 Although relatively new, the hybrid Lemon Boy is a big hit amongst both home and commercial growers.
 It’s one of the more popular yellow tomato varieties today.
-The medium-sized fruits grow to 7 or 8 ounces and have a distinct, beautiful sunny yellow color.
-Very disease-resistant, this tomato grows at an average speed, producing fruit in about 72 days.
+The medium-sized fruits grow to 7 or 8 ounces and have a distinct, beautiful bright yellow color.
+The lemon boy hybrid is very disease-resistant.
+It grows at an average speed, producing fruit in about 72 days.

 Best Soil for Lemon Boy Tomatoes

-Lemon Boys, like most tomatoes, require good soil with a lot of nutrition.
-These vigorous plants, if kept healthy, will grow quickly and so they should be planted in relatively airy soil and a slight acidity (6.5 pH).
+Lemon Boys, like most tomatoes, require good , highly fertile, rich soil.
+In this type of soil these vigorous plants, if kept healthy, will grow quickly and for best results should be planted in relatively airy soil and a slight acidity (6.5 pH).

 Proper Care for Lemon Boy Tomatoes

-Starting seeds indoors 6-8 weeks before the last average frost date gives good-sized seedlings that will be robust enough for the garden.
-These starts can be staggered by a week or so, but this really is unnecessary as the harvest itself will naturally stagger due to the inherent variability of the plant.
+Start lemon boy tomato seeds for new plants indoors 6-8 weeks before the last average frost date gives good-sized seedlings that will be robust enough for the garden.
+When you sow seeds they can be staggered by a week or so, but this really is unnecessary as the harvest itself will naturally stagger due to the inherent variability of the plant.

 Seedlings should be watered every other day until planted and established in the garden.
 After that, they should be watered every three to four days, depending on weather conditions, or whenever the soil feels dry a couple of inches below the surface.